 Students participate in the regionís musical life while at UNT and later join a large community of successful jazz alumni.

 The Division of Jazz Studies enjoys a long tradition of excellence, establishing the nationís first undergraduate Jazz Studies program in 1946.
 We always seek new musical directions to remain connected to todayís jazz music scene and other music professions that our graduates enter.

 Interest in our program is strong.
-We currently have 60 to 70 masterís students and graduate approximately 17 graduate students each year.
-Our primary focuses are to:
+We currently have 60 to 70 masterís students and nine doctoral students and graduate about 17 graduate students each year.
+Our primary goals are to: